*Article first written in 2013, updated in 2022*

 The Mongols Take China

 The empire he left behind eventually stretched from the Eastern Coast of Asia to Germany!
 That’s larger than any single country today!
 This Mongolian legacy was inherited down the line by Kublai Khan, the grandson of Genghis, who established what is known as the Yuan Dynasty of China.
-He also once even met a guy named Marco Polo.
-Kublai Khan also decided to expand the Mongolian Empire, like his grandpa Genghis.
-The Mongols were basically the only ones in history to lead a successful assault on Russia in the middle of winter!
-So naturally they figured those islands off the coast of Korea shouldn’t be too much trouble, right?
+He also once met a guy named Marco Polo (for more on him check out my book “The Age of Exploration: Totally Getting Lost”).

 Meanwhile, in Japan…

 Around this same time, Feudal Japan was an interesting place to say the least.
-The only way I can think to describe it is a mix between the Wild West and a classic shogun movie.
+The only way I can think to describe it is a mix between the Wild West and a classic Akira Kurosawa movie.
 For much of its history, Japan was at war, with itself.
 Originally established as a government that closely resembled the Chinese, the Japanese soon began to culturally differentiate themselves from their neighbors across the bay, during the Heian period.

 In 645 CE, a series of tax / land reformations were issued by the Japanese Emperor, a disastrous failure known as the Taika Reforms which inevitably backfired, and directly led to the land owners and farmers gaining more political power than the actual government.
 This gave rise to the Fujiwara Clan headed by Nakatomi no Kamatari from the capitol of Kyoto.
 The Fujiwara family ruled Japan until the 11th Century when public order evaporated like an ice cube in Death Valley and the islands soon fell into chaos.